-Identification and Brief Advice (IBA)/Screening and Brief Intervention (SBI) IBA and SBI refer to an AUDIT screen followed by an explanation of the results and 5 or so minutes of brief lifestyle advice or (as a minimum) an information leaflet Commissioners may wish to record IBA/SBI locally but they should not be recorded on NDTMS.
-A single Extended Brief Intervention (EBI) A single 20 to 30 minute session as described by NICE Commissioners may wish to record single EBIs locally but they should not be recorded on NDTM Multiple planned Extended Brief Interventions (EBIs) should be considered brief treatment More than one and up to 4 additional sessions are planned.
-It is expected that: • treatment is based on a comprehensive assessment of need • treatment is delivered according to a recovery care plan, which sets out clear goals which include change to substance use and is regularly reviewed with the client • the recovery care plan sets out clear goals for other needs of the client which address one or more of the domains that form part of the Treatment Outcomes Profile • all interventions must be delivered by competent staff This would constitute structured treatment and should be reported to NDTMS under a Psychosocial Intervention and record the psychosocial sub-intervention 'motivational interventions
+A single Extended Brief Intervention (EBI) A single 20 to 30 minute session as described by NICE Multiple planned Extended Brief Interventions (EBIs) should be considered brief treatment More than one and up to 4 additional sessions are planned.
+It is expected that: • treatment is based on a comprehensive assessment of need • treatment is delivered according to a recovery care plan, which sets out clear goals which include change to substance use and is regularly reviewed with the client • the recovery care plan sets out clear Identification and Brief Advice (IBA)/Screening and Brief Intervention (SBI) IBA and SBI refer to an AUDIT screen followed by an explanation of the results and 5 or so minutes of brief lifestyle advice or (as a minimum) an information leaflet Commissioners may wish to record IBA/SBI locally but they should not be recorded on NDTMS.
+Interventions (EBIs) should be considered brief treatment More than one and up to 4 additional sessions are planned.
+It is expected that: treatment is based on a comprehensive assessment of need treatment is delivered according to a recovery care plan, which sets out clear goals which include change to substance use and is regularly reviewed with the client and should be reported to NDTMS under a Psychosocial Intervention and record the psychosocial sub-intervention 'motivational interventions' and should be reported to NDTMS under a Psychosocial Intervention and record the psychosocial sub-intervention 'motivational interventions' treatment is delivered according to a recovery care plan, which sets out clear goals which include change to substance use and is regularly reviewed with the client A single 20 to 30 minute session as EBIs locally but they should not be recorded goals for other needs of the client which address one or more of the domains that form part of the Treatment Outcomes Profile all interventions must be delivered by competent staff Multiple planned Extended Brief Interventions (EBIs) should be considered brief treatment More than one and up to 4 additional sessions are planned.
+It is expected that: • treatment is based on a comprehensive assessment of need • treatment is delivered according to a recovery care plan, which sets out clear goals which include change to substance use and is regularly reviewed with the client • the recovery care plan sets out clear goals for other needs of the client which address one or more of the domains that form part of the Treatment Outcomes Profile • all interventions must be delivered by and should be reported to NDTMS under a Psychosocial Intervention and record the psychosocial sub-intervention 'motivational interventions